Incanus3/notes/Pocitace/jujutsu.md

 	- `--colocate` - use existing git repo - git commands can be used alongside `jj`
 - `jj config`
 	- get/set config options

+## Revsets
+- most commands take optional `-r` param, which defaults to `@`
+-
+- commit IDs - hex digits
+- change IDs - only letters g..z - never collide with commit ID
+- any unique prefix of ID can be used